Capsicum chinense: Taxonomy

 The scientific species name C. chinense or C. sinensis ("Chinese capsicum") is a misnomer.
 All Capsicum species originated in the New World.
-Nikolaus Joseph von Jacquin (1727–1817), a Dutch botanist, erroneously named the species in 1776, because he believed it originated in China due to their prevalence in Chinese cuisine; it however was later found to be introduced into China by earlier European explorers during the Ming dynasty.
+Nikolaus Joseph von Jacquin (1727–1817), a Dutch botanist, erroneously named the species in 1776, because he believed it originated in China due to its prevalence in Chinese cuisine; however, it was later found to have been introduced into China by earlier European explorers during the Ming dynasty.

 Plant appearance

 Within C. chinense, the appearance and characteristics of the plants can vary greatly.
 Varieties such as the well-known Habanero grow to form small, compact perennial bushes about 0.5 m in height.
 The flowers, as with most Capsicum species, are small and white with five petals.
+A diagnostic feature of the species is the calyx of the fruit, which has a distinct annular constriction where it joins the stalk, and the plants tend to bear two or more flowers at each node, in contrast to Capsicum annuum, which usually bears a single flower per node.
+These characters are shared with the closely related Capsicum frutescens, and the two species can be difficult to tell apart.
 When it forms, the fruit varies greatly in color and shape, with red, orange, and yellow being the most common mature colors, but colors such as brown and purple are also known.
 Another similarity with other species would be shallow roots, which are very common.